lalithaditya345/Double_Precision_FP_Multiplier/README.md

 # Pipelined Double Precision (fp64) Floating Point Multiplier
 ## Project Structure
 This github repository contains the source code for **Pipelined Double Precision Floating Point Multiplier** written in Bluespec system verilog.
-Given below is the description of files:
+Given below is the description of files:<br />
-**FPMul64.bsv**: Main design file for the pipelined double-precision floating-point Multiplier.
+* **FPMul64.bsv**: Main design file for the pipelined double-precision floating-point Multiplier.<br />
-**Testbench.bsv:** Test bench file for validating the functionality of the adder.
+* **Testbench.bsv:** Test bench file for validating the functionality of the adder.<br />
 ## Design

 In this design, the floating point multiplier is designed using pipelining so the throughput of operation can be increased.<br /> The highlevel outline of the code looks like this.<br />